Daniel Craig, Lashana Lynch and more arrive for James Bond premiere

-The stars of No Time To Die gathered in London on Monday for the premiere of the long-awaited James Bond film.
+No Time To Die gathered in London on Monday for the premiere of the long-awaited James Bond film.
 Daniel Craig, Lashana Lynch, Léa Seydoux, and director Cary Joji Fukunga all posed together on the Royal Albert Hall’s steps.

-Craig is reprising the role of 007 for the last time, while Lynch portrays now 00 agent 00 and Seydoux reprises her part as Dr Madeleine Swann.
+Craig is reprising the role of 007 for the last time, while Lynch portrays new 00 agent Nomi and Seydoux reprises her part as Dr Madeleine Swann.

 Also in attendance were Rami Malek, who plays villain Lyutsifer Safin, Ben Wishaw, aka Q, and Naomie Harris, who portrays Eve Moneypenny.